Lagrangian cobordism and tropical curves: Rational equivalence

-\begin{rmk} Note that the map from $\CH_0(Y) \to K(Y)$ does not extend to a map $\CH_*(Y) \to K(Y)$.
-Rather, there is a filtration of the Grothendieck group $K(Y)$ -- the ``topological filtration" -- by setting $F_j K(Y)$ to be generated by coherent sheaves whose support has dimension $\leq j$.
-We consider the association
+\begin{rmk} The map $\CH_0(Y) \to K(Y)$ does not extend to a map $\CH_*(Y) \to K(Y)$.
+Rather, one defines the ``topological filtration'' on the Grothendieck group $K(Y)$, by setting $F_j K(Y)$ to be generated by coherent sheaves whose support has dimension $\leq j$; then it is known that there is a natural graded homomorphism from $\CH_*(Y)$ to the associated graded group of the topological filtration, extending $\CH_0(Y) \to K(Y)$, cf. \cite[Example 15.1.5]{Fulton:intersection_theory}. \end{rmk}

-for a reduced subvariety $V\subset Y$.
-This map is not additive as a map to $K(\EuD (Y))$, since $[\mathcal{O}_{V\cup W}] \neq [\mathcal{O}_V] + [\mathcal{O}_W]$ unless $V$ and $W$ are disjoint.
-However, the discrepancy between these arises from $V\cap W$, which is of lower dimension if $V$ and $W$ don't share any irreducible component.
-It is known that the map $\kappa_Y$ extends to a natural well-defined graded homomorphism from $\CH_*(Y)$ to the associated graded of the topological filtration, cf. \cite[Example 15.1.5]{Fulton:intersection_theory}. \end{rmk}